mratsim/blocksmith/architecture.md

   - If made threadsafe, for example via a channel to receive queries each "RewinderWorker" can independently interact with it.
   - Otherwise the "RewinderSupervisor" extract data from the HotDB (setStateAtBlockSlot) and is in charge of passing it to the target RewinderWorker

+## Implementation

+Modules are organized into services that communicate via message-passing.

+Services are either on a dedicated thread or a dedicated process if process isolation is desired (Key Signing service)

+Services are implemented via an eventLoop that wait until the channel for incoming task has a task.

+This architecture has the following advantages:
+- Services state is easier to handle:
+  - It is isolated if any state is actually required
+- Reduce coupling between modules
+- Services handle a small subset of functionality making them easier to test, audit, optimize and document
+- The nim-beacon-chain becomes multi-threaded at the service level
+- Properties of "Communicating Sequential Process" (CSP) can be formally verified.

+Unintended advantages:
+- Parameter passing is done on the heap, preventing stack overflows, especially with the limit Android stack size.
+- Namespacing

+The architecture has the following disadvantages:
+- lots of copyMem (but with our object sizes, returning an Eth2Digest involves an implicit copyMem so the difference might not be that critical)

+### Implementation notes

+The implementation support document on each service assumes almost no available abstraction to handle cross-thread communications and function calls.
+A CSP, actor, micro-service abstraction or alternatively built-in support of thread-safe closures in Nim would significantly improve the ergonomy of the implementation.